manukyansirarpi/stay-hub/README.md

 # Stay Hub Full Stack Application

 Welcome to Stay Hub Room Reservation Application!
-This is a Next.js we Full Stack application which allows users to search and make reservations for the rooms, as well as pay for the stay.
+This is a Next.js Full Stack application which allows users to search and make reservations for the rooms, as well as pay for the stay.

 ### Tech Stack